tushar-wiz/chip8/README.md

 ```
 g++ -o main.exe chip8.cpp -lmingw32 -lSDL2main -lSDL2 -std=c++14
 ```
-To play you must have a chip8 ROM for a game and have it placed in the *root* folder
+To play you must have the chip8 ROM for a particular game and have it placed in the *root* folder
-And add the filename of the ROM on line 378
+Then add the filename of the ROM on line 378
 ```
 378| char fileName[] = "tetris.rom";
 ```

 ## Screenshots
-I Tested some available ROMS from the internet
+I Tested some of the available ROMS from the internet
 [Pong](https://github.com/kripod/chip8-roms/blob/master/games/Pong%20(1%20player).ch8)
 ![Pong](/images/pong.png)